 Expand your network

-In any case, it’s best that you expand your network – and here’s where the famous Pareto principle comes in handy.
-Cultivating a good relationship with 20% of your clients will help you find 80% of new work through their referrals – and each new 20 referrals increase your chances of getting new projects by 80%.
+In any case, it’s best that you expand your network — and here’s where the famous Pareto principle comes in handy.
+According to it, cultivating a good relationship with 20% of your clients will help you find 80% of new work through their referrals.
+Moreover, each new 20 referrals increase your chances of getting new projects by 80%.

 - partake in industry webinars